-The General Plan Map Amendment to change the General Plan land use designation for the project site from CN Neighborhood Commercial to CG General Commercial will align the General Plan land use designation with the corresponding CC Zoning Code designation (General Plan page 3-33).
-The General Plan and Zoning Code do not align and require a map amendment.
+A General Plan Map Amendment to change the General Plan land use designation for the project site from CN Neighborhood Commercial to CG General Commercial is required in order to align the General Plan land use designation with the corresponding CC Zoning Code designation (General Plan page 3-33).
 It should be noted that the CG General Commercial General Plan land use designation permits residential uses and allows for residential densities up to 24.2 units per acre.
 The proposed project density of 17 units per acre is below the maximum density allowance of the CG General Commercial General Plan land use designation.